Manitoba waste GHGs

 • waste incineration.
 (1)

 A major source of the GHG from landfill comes from the decomposition of organic waste.
 (1Organic waste in landfills produces methane.
 This is because the waste is covered in the landfill.
-Once covered, the organic material decomposes anaerobically (i.e. without oxygen) and produces methane.
-Methane has 25 times the Global Warming Potential (GWP) of carbon dioxide (CO2).
+This covering reduces trash blowing around and covers some of the smell.
+Once covered however, the organic material decomposes anaerobically (i.e. without oxygen) and produces methane.
+Methane has 25 times the Global Warming Potential (GWP) of carbon dioxide (CO2) on the 100-year timescale.